google/keytransparency/docs/design2.md

 The value log offers the following API:

 1. Get latest value at snapshot z with inclusion proof.
-2. Get consistency proof between snapshot roots y and z.
+1. Get consistency proof between snapshot roots y and z.
-3. Get range of historical values between snapshots y and z.
+1. Get range of historical values between snapshots y and z.

 ## Client Verification

 Key Transparency clients store:
 1. The root of the log of map roots.
 This ensures that the client is using the same snapshots as the rest of the world.
-1. The root of every (proven consistent) mini-log they have queried.
+1. The root of every (proven consistent) mini log they have queried.
 This ensures that snapshots represent append-only representations of the world.

 When querying, Key Transparency clients ask for proof that the current snapshot and value are consistent with previous values that the client has observed.

 ## Efficiency Innovations

 Generating append-only proofs for large sparse Merkle trees is not efficient.
-An append-only proof between two snapshots containing `N` changes per snapshot in a map of size `M` over `T` snapshots contains roughly `O(T * N log M)` hashes.
+An append-only proof between two snapshots containing `M` changes per snapshot in a map of size `N` over `T` snapshots contains roughly `O(T * M log N)` hashes.
-1. Instead of verifying that the entire map is an append-only operation from previous values, we isolate the work of verification to individual sub-trees. `O(T * 1 log M)`
+1. Instead of verifying that the entire map is an append-only operation from previous values, we isolate the work of verification to individual sub-trees. `O(T * 1 log N)`
-1. Rather than verifying every single snapshot, we only verify the snapshots that the sender and receiver used. `O(1 * 1 log M)`
+1. Rather than verifying every single snapshot, we only verify the snapshots that the sender and receiver used. `O(1 * 1 log N)`
-1. But the snapshots that the sender and receiver used are unknown, so we use a meet-in-the-middle algorithm to sample log T of them. `O( log T * log M)`
+1. But the snapshots that the sender and receiver used are unknown, so we use a meet-in-the-middle algorithm to sample log T of them. `O(log T * log N)`

 # Work Plan

-1. Migrate to use Trillian Logs mini logs for user updates
+1. Migrate to use Trillian mini logs for user updates.
-    1. Switch from `int64` treeIDs to `[]byte` to support billions of users.
+    1. Switch from `int64` treeIDs to `[]byte` to support deriving the `treeID` from the VRF.
     1. Sequence and sign mini-logs synchronously rather than relying on a separate process.
-1. Write a batching algorithm to accumulate updates across many mini-logs.
+1. Write a batching algorithm to accumulate updates across many mini logs.
-1. Write new mini-logs roots to the map instead of the current, direct value approach.
+1. Write new mini logs roots to the map instead of the current, direct value approach.
 1. Update client verification algorithms.